The Lichfield Apartments

 In 1960, Patrick Lichfield inherited Shugborough from his grandfather the Fourth Earl of Lichfield, Thomas Edward Anson.

-*Please note the Lichfield Apartments will open late June due to essential conservation work*.
+*Please note the Lichfield Apartments will open later in the year due to essential conservation work*.

 It had been his grandfather’s desire to open the house to the public and a landmark agreement was reached to do just this in 1966.